Febin80/solidity-modulo3/README.md

-# Uniswap-like DEX on Sepolia Testnet
+# SimpleSwap DEX on Sepolia Testnet

 A decentralized exchange (DEX) built with Solidity smart contracts and React frontend, deployed on the Sepolia testnet.
 This project implements core DEX functionality including token swapping, liquidity provision, and liquidity removal.